ryanwoconnor/HeartRate_Pulsoid/README.md

 I'll have an attached video later on with information on how to find all of those.

-## Running the script on all Operating Systems
+## Running the script on all supported Operating Systems

 To run the script you'll simply issue the command: